 God’s Word is final

 Whether we want to accept it or not, God’s Word is final.
 It is that authority alone by which we will all be judged.
 By it we will be justified or condemned.
 It is the power of God for salvation (Rom 1:16), if we will receive it.

 God’s Word never changes and never contradicts its self.
-It is what makes it absolutely trustworthy and the light and yardstick for all moral beings.
-For even though He gives grace to pardon upon true repentance, if we don’t receive it with obedience, we can expect nothing but the fury of His wrath (Heb 10:26-27), which belongs to those who rebel against His righteousness and the benevolence of His righteous kingdom.
+It is what makes it absolutely trustworthy.
+It is the light and yardstick for all moral beings.
+For even though He gives grace to pardon upon true repentance, if we don’t receive and apply it with obedience, we can expect nothing but the fury of His wrath (Heb 10:26-27), which belongs to those who rebel against His righteousness and the benevolence of His righteous kingdom.